Whole Foods Logo

 Whole Foods Market Logo 1980-2016

-The grocery store’s debut logo appeared as soon as it opened.
+The grocery store’s debut logo appeared the moment it opened.
 The logo consisted of a name in uppercase bold characters.
 The letters had distinct serifs in the form of short strokes.
-Some of them were even (for “W” and “H”), others were diagonal with sharp edges (for other signs).
-The labels were divided into three levels: in the top row was the word “Whole,” in the middle – “Foods,” in the bottom – “Market.”
+Some of them were even (for “W” and “H”); others were diagonal with sharp edges (for other signs).
+The labels were divided into three levels: the top row was “Whole,” the middle row was “Foods,” and the bottom row was “Market.”
 In the first, the “O” was supplemented with a wavy element that resembled the stalk and leaf of a vegetable or fruit.
-In the second – “OO” were originally connected, although all other letters stood apart.
+In the second, “OO” was originally connected, although all other letters stood apart.
 In the third, an elongated rectangle with rounded sides served as the background.

 2016 – today